xMazzmax/coiffeur-seren/README.md

 > [_"Everybody should learn to program a computer ... because it teaches you how to think"_ ― Steve Jobs](https://youtube.com/shorts/esvgwME4NyI?si=gaXUJDlGYpfXsM83)

+#### 📗 Methodology

 Before starting to implement the code, it's important to take some time to create a plan.
 Just like in building architecture, a well-thought-out blueprint ensures that the foundation is solid, the structure is cohesive, and potential issues are anticipated before construction begins.

+> [!IMPORTANT]
-For all the non-tech people, the following paragraph will give you some perspective on how it has the potential to benefit your business and your life in general aswell.
+> For all the non-tech people, the following paragraph will give you some perspective on how coding principles have the potential to benefit your business and your life in general.

 Here are some examples of the top 50 current fortune 500 companies that are based on computer software or computer hardware, ranked by annual revenue: Amazon, State Grid Corporation of China (energy), Apple, Alphabet (Google), Microsoft, Samsung Electronics, Bank of America, Bank of China.
-While it's clear that technology plays a significant role in the success of these businesses, I'm convinced that the real game-changer lies in the leadership's realization that the principles behind building technology can be effectively applied to every single aspect of business operations, like product and service development, human resources, leadership & management, sales, marketing etc. I can speak from personal experience, because I apply those principles to every single area in my life, from relationships, to career decisions, personal growth in regards to philosophy and psychology, health management, and even day-to-day problem-solving.
-On a sidenote: I take lessons and principles from every area of my life and apply them to each individual area of my life.
+While it's clear that technology plays a significant role in the success of these businesses, I'm convinced that the real game-changer lies in the leadership's realization that the principles behind building technology can be effectively applied to every single aspect of business operations, like product and service development, human resources, leadership & management, sales, marketing etc. I can speak from personal experience, because I apply those principles to every single area in my life, from relationships, to career decisions, personal growth in regards to learning, philosophy and psychology, health management, and even day-to-day problem-solving.

+> [!TIP]
+> I take lessons and principles from every area of my life and apply them to each individual area of my life.
 Try that for some time and watch how much faster you'll move towards your goals...

 The coding principles I used as blueprint for this project were the following: